aurelia/site-generator/lib/app/docs/api/dependency-injection/index.md

 #### Methods

-* `as(key: any): ` - Instructs the NewInstance resolver to register the resolved instance using the supplied key.
+* `as(key: any): this` - Instructs the NewInstance resolver to register the resolved instance using the supplied key.
   * `key: any` - The key to register the instance with.